Tax evasion in the United States: Ethical Viewpoint

-Provided that tax evasion is unethical, it is explained that there must be a moral obligation present for one to pay taxes.
-As noted within the text, “an obligation may be described as “positive,” in the sense that it commands certain actions, while a “negative” obligation only forbids certain actions.”
+Provided that tax evasion is unethical, it is explained that one must have a moral obligation to pay taxes.
+As noted within the text, "an obligation may be described as 'positive', in the sense that it commands certain actions, while a 'negative' obligation only forbids certain actions".
 A few positive uses for taxation seen by many may include a contribution to law enforcement or education as these organizations produce a benefit to most members of society.
-However, the other side of the coin is represented from the negatives, possibly programs that are funded by many, however benefit very few.
-This difference truly embeds the climax of ethics for, as noted, “it is impossible to determine which types of public goods are necessary, in which quantity, and which unsatisfied needs of one individual imply the duty of another.”
-It is additionally noted that “one may resort to coercion in order to force other people to share in the costs of the satisfaction of any need one thinks should be satisfied (cite).”
+However, the other side of the coin is represented by the negatives, possibly programs funded by many but benefitting very few.
+This difference truly embeds the climax of ethics for, as noted, "it is impossible to determine which types of public goods are necessary, in which quantity, and which unsatisfied needs of one individual imply the duty of another".
+It is additionally noted that "one may resort to coercion in order to force other people to share in the costs of the satisfaction of any need one thinks should be satisfied (cite)".
 To further explain, even if one were to take tax evasion out of the equation, it becomes quite arduous to determine whether allocated tax money meets the needs of the taxpayers.
-Author John Dryzek is noted within the text for his explanation in regard to how “all political arrangements proposed for ensuring that the redistribution of resources within the society fits the preference scales of its members are, by and large, unsatisfactory (Dryzek 2004, pp. 143–155)” As a whole, the major issue that comes along with the ethics of tax evasion stem from whether taxpayer money really serves the payers that make the contributions.
+Author John Dryzek is noted within the text for his explanation regarding how "all political arrangements proposed for ensuring that the redistribution of resources within the society fits the preference scales of its members are, by and large, unsatisfactory (Dryzek 2004, pp. 143–155)."
+As a whole, the major issue that comes along with the ethics of tax evasion stem from whether taxpayer money really serves the payers that make the contributions.
 Despite taxpayers feeling a moral obligation to pay, many mainly do so as the only alternative is punishment from the government.

 Estimates of lost government revenue

 The IRS has provided estimates of the tax gap for 2001 ($345 billion) 2006 ($450 billion), 2008 ($450–$500 billion; unreported income about $2 trillion) 2011–2013 ($441 billion per year) and 2019 (about $600 billion).

-According to a 2011 study, about 18 to 19 percent of total reportable income is not properly reported to the IRS.
+According to a 2011 study, about 18 to 19 percent of total reportable income is improperly reported to the IRS.